PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/phywi_api.rst

 The user application manages the connection to the LTE network.
 In order to perform an OTDOA position estimate, the UE must be connected to the live LTE network.

-The user application initiates the OTDOA position estimation by calling ``otdoa_api_start_session()``.
+The user application initiates the hellaPHY OTDOA position estimation by calling ``otdoa_api_start_session()``.
 The application can specify the duration of the position estimate in 160 ms. PRS occasions, as well as a timeout (in milliseconds) for the position estimate complettion.

-The OTDOA library directly accesses the nrfxlib RS Capture API to perform the position estimate.
+The hellaPHY OTDOA library directly accesses the nrfxlib RS Capture API to perform the position estimate.
 It determines that the current serving cell is in the uBSA, and thus it can begin the position estimate process (labelled "PRS Session" in the diagram)